TusharSSurve/OpenCV/README.md

 Building a Volume Controller with OpenCV can be accomplished in just 3 simple steps:
 - Step 1.
 Detect Hand landmarks
 - Step 2.
-Calculate the distance between thumb and index finger.
+Calculate the distance between thumb tip and index finger tip.
 - Step 3.
-Map the distance of thumb and index finger with volume range.
-For my case, distance between thumb and finger was within the range of 15 - 220 and the volume range was from -63.5 - 0.0.
+Map the distance of thumb tip and index finger tip with volume range.
+For my case, distance between thumb tip and index finger tip was within the range of 15 - 220 and the volume range was from -63.5 - 0.0.